treesess/desktop3dpc/README.md

 i used modified CR10s as the motion system, changed the toolhead, and printed about 300 mm wall in vase mode with about 20 mm thick of width.

-you may see the flowrate unstable in the picture, that's because i just came up with the vibrator idea last night and was controlling the flow manually. surelly will do a better control of flow rate.
+you may see the flow rate unstable in the picture, that's because i just came up with the vibrator idea last night and was controlling the flow manually. surely will do a better control of flow rate.

 -----